Learning from Similar Linear Representations: Adaptivity, Minimaxity, and Robustness: Proofs for Estimation of Intrinsic Dimension

 \subsection{Proof of Theorem \ref{thm: adaptation unknown r}}

 We already mentioned the motivation of the thresholding strategy briefly in Section \ref{sec: unknown r}.
 Intuitively, there is a gap between $\sigma_r(\bm{B}_S^*)$ and $\sigma_{r+1}(\bm{B}_S^*)$ when $h$ and $|S^c|$ are small.
 But in practice, we do not have access to the singular values of $\bm{B}_S^*$.
-We have to estimate $\bm{B}_S^*$ first then use the singular value of this estimate.
-As long as the singular values of the estimate is not far from the singular values of $\bm{B}_S^*$, thresholding can work well.
+We have to estimate $\bm{B}_S^*$ first, then use the singular value of this estimate.
+As long as the singular values of the estimate are not far from the singular values of $\bm{B}_S^*$, thresholding can work well.
 We give a rigorous proof in the following.
+Most parts of the proof follow the arguments in the proof of Theorem \ref{thm: spectral mtl}.
 0.2cm